Pandaman331/admin-tools-pack/README.md

 # admin-tools-pack
-## Worki i progress, please wait until the firs release is available.
+## Work in progress, please wait until the firs release is available.